gravitee-io/gravitee-platform-docs/docs/apim/getting-started/configuration/the-gravitee-api-gateway/environment-variables-system-properties-and-the-gravitee.yaml-file.md

 {% hint style="info" %}
 **Automatic watching**

-As of Gravitee APIM v3.13.0, the keystore file is automatically watched for any modifications and reloaded without having to restart the gateway server.
+As of Gravitee APIM v3.13.0, the keystore file is automatically watched for any modifications and reloaded without having to restart the Gateway server.
 {% endhint %}

 #### **Kubernetes Secret/ConfigMap keystore**